jonnyrobots/roberts.work/_posts/2021-03-03-generating-revnue-from-oss.md

 To succeed as a COSS business, you need a large Total Addressable Market (TAM) and a huge user base to convert.
 This is where Open Source comes in to its own: distribution.

-## "Open Source" means great distribution and ease of adoption
+### Open Source means great distribution and ease of adoption

 The most compelling reason to build a company on top of an OSS project is distribution.
 Or put another way, the reason most COSS companies are born into existence is because of the _incredible distribution OSS affords_.